anhthh2207/transformer-based-rl/README.md

 **Team**: Tran Quoc Bao, Tran Huy Hoang Anh, Le Chi Cuong

 **Description**: We reimplement three SOTA reinforcement learning models including Decision Transformer, Trajectory Transformer, and Conservative Q-Learning.
-Then, they are tested on different games on the Gymnasium environment to compare their performance.
+Then, they are tested on different games on the Atari Gymnasium environment to compare their performance.

 ## How to run